leon8ix/svg-hpgl/README.md

 -   Support for SVG path features: Q, T, A
 -   Add preview HPGL as SVG path function (need not be rastered canvas)
+-   Support SVGs using CSS for style assingments
+    -   Instead of requiring presentation attribute syntax

 ## Versions